sabinehutter/Secure-Password-Generator/README.md

 # Welcome to a Secure Password Generator Application!

-This application is hosted on Github Pages and can be ~play at : https://sabinehutter.github.io/Web-Dev-Quiz/
+This application is hosted on Github Pages and be used to generate a secure password at : https://sabinehutter.github.io/Secure-Password-Generator/

 ## Technologies Used